electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plug your device and launch the Monero application.
+Plug your device and launch the electroneum application.

 Launch your wallet as usual:

-    monero-wallet-cli --wallet-file </path/to/wallet/file>
+    electroneum-wallet-cli --wallet-file </path/to/wallet/file>

 On start, the device request you the authorization to export the private view key to the wallet client.
 Accepting this request make the block scan for incoming transaction identification faster.
 In this mode